 * Please note that new awnings on the first floor or on a special exemption project will need to be reviewed as a route-through commercial permit before any sign permits can be issued.

 A 5% automation fee will be applied in addition to all fees below.

 - Signs exceeding 100 SqFt.: $107.00 fee + $1.25 per square foot + 10% automation enhancement fee

 - If applicable, additional fees may be determined if administrative, use permit, or site plan amendments are required.

-The regulations for signage are contained in Section 34 (Arlington County Sign Ordinance).
+The regulations for signage are contained in Article 13 of the Zoning Ordinance.
 Signs shall be permitted only on private property and not on public property or public easement areas, unless specifically provided for in this section.
 The unregulated construction, placement, and display of signs constitutes a public nuisance detrimental to the health, safety, convenience, and welfare of the residents of the County.
 Prohibited signs and other signs not identified in this section shall not be permitted by variance.

 The County Board adopted revisions to the Signs Regulation in July 2012.
 The amendments were created to: